zogzog/cubicweb/doc/tutorials/advanced/part02_security.rst

 * on entity creation, schedule an operation that will set default visibility

-* when a "parent" relation is added, propagate parent's visibility unless the child already has a visibility set
+* when a `parent` relation is added, propagate parent's visibility unless the child already has a visibility set

 Here is the code in cube's :file:`hooks.py`: